 What episodes of Gintama should I skip?

-Given how extensive the anime is in terms of episodes, there’s a surprisingly low number of episodes that serve as ‘filler’, but as always, there’s at least a few that you can trim if you’re just looking to get a straight-up story.
+Given how extensive the anime is in terms of episodes, there’s a surprisingly low number of episodes that serve as ‘filler’, but as always, there are at least a few that you can trim if you’re looking to get a straight-up story.

-The first two episodes of the original Gintama series are skippable because they’re more just celebrating that the manga has been adapted to anime more than setting up any kind of story.
+The first two episodes of the original Gintama series are skippable because they’re more just celebrating that the manga has been adapted to anime, rather than setting up any kind of story.

-You can also skip episodes 58 - 61 as Gintama: The Movie exists, serving as a straight-up remake of that run of episodes.
+You can also skip episodes 58-61, as Gintama: The Movie exists, serving as a direct remake of that run of episodes.
 While you can still watch them if you like, The Movie has far better animation.

 Where can I watch Gintama in the UK?

-Check out more of our Fantasy coverage or visit our TV Guide or Streaming Guide to find out what else is on.
+Check out more of our Anime coverage or visit our TV Guide and Streaming Guide to find out what’s on.
+For more from the biggest stars in TV, listen to The Radio Times Podcast.